What is An Income-Based Repayment Loans for Students?

 student loan

-Finding ways to earn money to pay off your student loan is not easy.
-Good thing the income-based repayment loan exists to help those from under-privileged situations that require financial aid.
+Finding ways to earn money to repay your student loan is difficult.
+It’s a good thing the income-based repayment loan exists to help those from underprivileged situations who require financial aid.

-The government launched the income-based repayment loan as an alternative to the income-sensitive repayment loan or ISR and the income-contingent repayment loan or ICR.
-The goal is to ease the repaying of education loans for students.
+The government launched the income-based repayment loan (IBR) as an alternative to the income-sensitive repayment loan (ISR) and the income-contingent repayment loan (ICR).
+The goal is to ease the repayment of education loans for students.

-The income-based repayment loan caps the monthly payments at a percentage of the borrower’s discretionary income which can be hugely beneficial for low incomes families.
-If you are interested to learn more about income-based repayment loans, keep reading!
+The income-based repayment loan caps the monthly payments at a percentage of the borrower’s discretionary income, which can be hugely beneficial for low-income families.
+If you are interested in learning more about income-based repayment loans, keep reading!

-Difference between IBR loan plan and Standard Repayment Plan
+The difference between the IBR loan plan and the Standard Repayment Plan

-If you do not sign up with the income-based repayment plan or any of the other income driven repayment plans such as the Pay As You Earn (PAYE), Repay As You Earn (REPAYE), and the Income Contingent Plan (ICP), you are automatically enrolled to the Standard Repayment Plan.
+If you do not sign up with the income-based repayment plan or any of the other income-driven repayment plans such as the Pay As You Earn (PAYE) or Repay As You Earn (REPAYE).
+The Income Contingent Plan (ICP), you are automatically enrolled to the Standard Repayment Plan.

 The most obvious advantage that you can get if you choose to avail of the income-driven repayment plans is that you will have the opportunity to repay your loans based on your income.
 You will not become overwhelmed and experience too much pressure of earning more when you get out of college.
 If you can foresee that your salary will remain low and that your family size will grow over the next twenty years, then the Income-Based Repayment loan plan is your best choice!